KoltesDigital/Game-Architecture-Epita-2019/Readme.md

 - Architecture principle: rely on lower level, cannot access to higher level.
 - Overview of a typical game engine architecture.

+## Session #2

+- Dependency cycles to be avoided.
+- Singletons can facilitate architecture breaches.
+- Division of responsibilities.
+- Interfaces to break dependency cycles.
+- Dependency injection.
+- Dependency inversion.
+- pImpl.
+- void\*: C-style pointer to user data.